Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 # 22 Polymorphic Procedures

 In § 17.7 we discussed overloading procedures, which is a solution for using the same logic for several different types.
 But this gives rise to duplication of code (as we'll see in the next example), increasing code size and a source for bugs.
 But Jai offers a solution, many overloading procedures can be reduced to one **polymorphic procedure**, thereby solving the code duplication problem, while retaining the same advantages.
-Polymorphic procedures are similar to C++ templates, Java generics or parameterized functions in other languages.
+Polymorphic procedures are similar to C++ templates, Java/C# generics or parameterized functions in other languages.

 ## 22.1 First example
 We want a procedure `convert` to convert a given argument to a bool.